- Reparations, beyond infrastructure 2021

 - Advanced Interdisciplinary Work Fall 2019

 - The Colonial Mediterranean Fall 2019

 - Studio: Interdisciplinary Urban Research Fall 2020

-Prior to joining the University of Basel, Emilio was Postdoctoral Fellow at the Kenyon Institute (Council for British Research in the Levant) in East Jerusalem and Assistant Professor and Director of the Urban Studies and Spatial Practices program at Al Quds Bard College for Arts and Sciences (AQB), in Abu Dis in Palestine.
+Prior to joining the University of Basel, Emilio was Postdoctoral Fellow at the Kenyon Institute (Council for British Research in the Levant) in East Jerusalem and the Director of the Urban Studies and Spatial Practices program at Al Quds Bard College for Arts and Sciences (AQB), in Abu Dis in Palestine.

 Emilio's research takes on interrelated avenues on the politics of space, architectural heritage, Italian fascist colonialism, postcolonial and decolonial politics in the Mediterranean (Italy, North Africa and the Levant) and in the Horn of Africa.

-Emilio has previously taught at the Cass School of Architecture in London and at SOAS at the Department of International Studies.
-He collaborates with DAAR - Decolonizing Art and Architecture Residency (Beit Sahour, Palestine).
+Emilio has previously taught at the School of Architecture, Metropolitan University in London and at SOAS at the Department of International Studies.
+He collaborates with DAAR - Decolonizing Architecture Art Research.